 - Know when and how to swim for the eddy.

-- Reduce injuries by wearing protective footwear and proper clothing
+- Reduce injuries by wearing protective footwear and proper clothing designed for river recreation.

 - Plan your trip and stick to your plan.

 - Stay away from the river during high water.